flu-crew/OLA-Net/README.md

 OLA-Net estimates the reticulation number - the number of reticulation events required to explain the topological differences across a set of phylogenetic trees.
 The trees can be multifurcating - in this case, OLA-Net will resolve them to minimize the topological discrepancy and the reticulation number between the trees.
 OLA-Net was inspired by the Ordered Leaf Attachment (OLA) vector encoding of phylogenetic trees (see [Richman et al., 2025](https://arxiv.org/abs/2503.10169)) and a strong connection between OLA vectors and acyclic agreement forests.

-As OLA-vectors depend on a fixed-ordering of leaves/taxa, OLA-Net provides two options to estimate the reticulation number depending on the type of a dataset you have:
+As OLA-vectors depend on a fixed-ordering of leaves/taxa, OLA-Net provides two options to estimate the reticulation number depending on the type of dataset you have:

 1. If you are analyzing recombination among RNA viruses, you can specify a metadata file with a collection date for each virus, and OLA-Net will infer the ordering of the leaves from the dates (see [testfiles/generated_dates.csv](testfiles/generated_dates.csv) for an example).
 We recommend this option for RNA viruses as it will produce fastest and likely most accurate results.

 2. If you are analyzing macroevolutionary events, OLA-Net will try many random permutations of taxa to estimate the reticulation number.
 Below, we show an example of how this can be used.

-OLA-Net requires Python 3 and it depends on TreeSwift (`pip install treeswift`) to run.
+OLA-Net requires Python 3, and it depends on TreeSwift (`pip install treeswift`) to run.

 The tool has built-in options to help you reduce the tree estimation error to achieve better results: it allows you to drop low-support branches and/or branches that are too short.